Random Walk Equivalence to the Compressible Baker Map and the Kaplan-Yorke Approximation to Its Information Dimension: Conclusions and Discussion

 \section{Conclusions and Discussion}

-Relatively simple numerical work, on the order of a few dozen lines of FORTRAN, and a few hours of laptop time, are enough to characterize the variety of results for $D_I$ based on [1] iterating distributions or [2] generating representative series of points.
+Relatively simple numerical work, on the order of a few dozen lines of FORTRAN, along with a few hours of laptop time, are enough to characterize the variety of results for $D_I$ based on [1] iterating areas or [2] generating representative sequences of points.
 These two different views of fractal structure are analogs of the Liouville and trajectory descriptions of particle mechanics.
 We think the singular anisotropy of fractals favors the pointwise approach.
-We found that pointwise analysis with the mesh series $(1/3)^n$ appears to contradict the Kaplan-Yorke dimension while the alternative series $(1/4)^n,(1/5)^n,(1/7)^n$ support it.
+We found that pointwise analysis with the mesh series $(1/3)^n$ appears to contradict the Kaplan-Yorke dimension while the alternative series $(1/4)^n,(1/5)^n,(1/7)^n$ appear to support it.
 The series $(1/6)^n$ is inconclusive.

-Though the one-dimensional bounded random walk provides a fractal distribution $\{ y \}$ indistinguishable from that for the compressible Baker Map, the walk analog lacks the Baker-Map Lyapunov exponents on which the Kaplan-Yorke dimension relies :
+Though the one-dimensional confined random walk provides a fractal distribution in $\{ y \}$, indistinguishable from that for the compressible $N2$ Baker Map, the confined-walk analog lacks the Baker-Map Lyapunov exponents on which the Kaplan-Yorke dimension relies :

-The variety of results obtained here for a specific map underline the value of studying particular, as opposed to general, models.
+The variety of results obtained here for specific maps underlines the value of studying particular, as opposed to general, models.
+There are several publications suggesting that the information dimension is particularly robust to changes of variables\cite{b11}, certainly a desirable property.
+On the other hand these results typically exclude mappings in which infinitely many points where mapping discontinuities occur, a characteristic of Baker maps.

+Returning to the longstanding motivations of Loschmidt's Reversibility Paradox and Zerm\'elo's Recurrence Paradox, compressible maps simplify our understanding of their resolutions, for flows just as well as for maps.
+Fractal states have zero volume in their embedding spaces.
+Chaos provides exponentially unstable (and therefore unobservable) repellors and exponentially stable (and therefore inevitable) attractors.
+Time-reversible maps provide simple fractal examples of Second Law irreversibility despite the paradoxes.
+Also notable is the quantitative agreement, within Central Limit Theorem fluctuations, of reversible distributions with those generated using stochastic random walks.
+Let us summarize the facts that stand out from our work: The simple $N2$ two-panel map, whether one-dimensional, in $y$, or two-dimensional, in $(q,p)$, provides three different values of information dimension ``area-wise'', 0.78969 or 1.78969, ``point-wise'', $0.741_5$ or $1.741_5$, and Kaplan-Yorke, 0.73368 or 1.73368.
+The more complex, but still linear, three-panel $N3$ map is consistent with $D_I = 0.78969$ in one dimension and 1.78969 in two for all three approaches.